Kyrgyzstan: So We Waited & We Waited or “Don’t Forget Your Yorkie Bar”

 To sum up, this was a great adventure, made even better by the fact that we only spent about $20 between us to get all the way from Osh to Kashgar.
 None of the drivers ever asked for money and the scenery along the way was wild and rugged.
 It’s a shame we didn’t make it to Tajikistan but as Kirsty pointed out, in nearly four years of being away this is the only trip that hasn’t gone according to plan.
 It also gives a good excuse to go back…….

-(*) for those of you who are not old enough or from the British Isles (or both), a Yorkie is a bar of chocolate that was very popular when I was a kid and the TV adverts used to feature truck drivers.
+And finally, for those of you who are not old enough to remember or from the British Isles (or both), the “Don’t Forget Your Yorkie Bar” reference in the subheading is related to a bar of chocolate called a Yorkie Bar that was very popular when I was a kid.
+The TV adverts used to feature manly truck drivers chomping on an equally manly Yorkie Bar.
 Truck drivers were great then and they are now!
+Plus, you can still buy Yorkie Bars …